ACC Veterans Services: education benefits

 All area schools we looked at have devoted, on-campus staff that assist in varying degrees with accessing education benefits.
 One important differentiator is that other area schools are not as geographically dispersed as ACC.

 We focused on improving and enhancing the online experience for ACC veteran students.
-During the Spring 2015 semester there were 3,203 veterans enrolled overall at ACC campuses.
+I was able to pull student data from ACC pre-hackathon.
+It showed that during the Spring 2015 semester there were 3,203 veterans enrolled overall at ACC campuses.
 There are full-time Veterans Services staff at four of the eleven campuses spanning eight counties in Central Texas.

 Synthesizing and analyzing our research led us to focus our solution on empowering veterans with an accessible mobile app to transcend geographic barriers.
 We wanted them to easily find answers to their education benefits, and explore educational goals.